 You'll be studying at Waikato Management School, which is ranked in the top 1% of business schools globally, having achieved Triple Crown Accreditation from EQUIS, AMBA and AACSB in 2005.
 This is a global benchmark of excellence in teaching and research.

-Waikato is also ranked in the world's top 150 universities for Accounting and Finance, and the top 250 universities for Business & Management Studies, in the prestigious QS World University Rankings 2017.
+Waikato is also ranked in the world's top 150 universities for Accounting and Finance, and in the top 250 universities for Business & Management Studies, in the prestigious QS World University Rankings 2017.

-- Banker (Commercial or investment)
+- Banker (commercial or investment)